 Because of their size and weight, it makes these adenium not ideal for household plantings.
 Especially for folks with bad back to move them around their yard or plant them in pots.

 To bring this beauty home, many growers have cultivated & cross-bred varieties to create more compact, manageable adenium that still produce magnificent flowers.

 This is great for adenium lovers to find a space in their gardens & suitable containers.

 These are the small guys in the adenium family.
 They go by the name Dorset Horn, Tiny Ding Dong, Adenium Broccoli, Adenium Micro-broccoli, and more.

 These little guys usually grow slower than the big ones.
 However, they don't get way too big.
 They do bloom & their flowers are beautiful.

 Often, the dwarf desert roses don't get bigger than the size of a football or basketball.
-They're suitable for small spaces like on the windowsill.
+They're suitable for small spaces like on the windowsill or on the balcony.

 Size From Seeds to Trees

 Depending on how you feed the plants, your babies may grow bigger or smaller than other babies.
 If you're growing them in pots, you may find this size table helpful:

 These are the small seedlings about several weeks old: